vectorize-io/vectorize-iris/README.md

 # Vectorize Iris

-**Extract text from any document with AI-powered precision.**

-Vectorize Iris is an advanced document extraction service that uses AI to accurately extract text, structure, and metadata from PDFs, images, and other document formats.
-Unlike traditional OCR tools, Iris understands document structure, preserves formatting, and can extract specific information using natural language instructions.
+Vectorize Iris is a model-based extraction solution that transforms how RAG systems handle PDFs.
+It combines extraction and chunking into one streamlined process, making it easier than ever to get clean, usable text from complex documents.

 Documentation: [docs.vectorize.io](https://docs.vectorize.io/build-deploy/extract-information/extraction-tester/#vectorize-iris)